Niavaran Complex in Tehran

 During the reign of Mohammad Reza Pahlavi, major changes were made to the interior decoration of the palace; the first floor of the palace was used as a guest house and the second floor was used as the office of Mohammad Reza Shah.

-tourism attractions of Saheb Qaraniyeh Palace
+Attractions of Saheb Qaraniyeh Palace

 Some of the attractions of Saheb Qaraniyeh Palace are the Jahan Nama hall, Hoz khaneh, Korsi khaneh, and the mirror hall.
-These halls are decorated with very old paintings, beautiful works of calligraphy and expensive objects.
+These halls are decorated with very old paintings, beautiful works of calligraphy, and expensive objects.

-Ahmad Shahi Koushk
+Ahmad Shahi Koushk in Niavaran Palace

 At the end of the Qajar era, Ahmad Shahi Koushk was built on two floors as Ahmad Shah Qajar's dormitory in the Niavaran complex with an area of 800 meters.
 Access to this beautiful monument is from the southern side of the palace.